Do you know when you use @ mentions in a PBI?Last updated by Tiago Araújo [SSW] about 6 hours ago.See history

-- Easy to see all important notes/comments in one place instead of digging through email
+- Easy to see all important information in one place, instead of digging through email

-When someone (especially the PO) asks you to fix a PBI, mention that person in the PBI comments so he knows when it’s fixed.
+When someone (especially the PO) asks you to work on a PBI, @mention that person in the PBI description/comments so they get notifications about the tasks.

-Example: When replying to "Hey XXX, can you please fix PBI 123?"
+You are replying to "Hey, can you please fix PBI 123?"

 Tip: You can @mention on your pull requests as well.

 To create a new PBI in your Azure DevOps project: